libondev/debugger-for-console/README.md

 Quickly create console debugging information for multiple languages. \

+## Features
+1. Quickly create console debugging information for multiple languages.
+2. Support for custom debugging statements for different languages.
+3. Support for inserting debugging statements before and after the current line.
+4. Support for removing all debugging statements in the document.
+5. Support for commenting and uncommenting all debugging statements in the document.
+6. Support for inserting debugging statements in multiple cursors.
+7. Supports merging multiple cursors in the same row.
+8. Support for updating the latest workbench configuration.

 ## Installing

 This extension is available for free in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=banlify.debugger-for-console).